eProsima/Shapes-Demo-Docs/docs/lifespan.rst

 Note that when a new subscriber matches with the publisher, due to the TRANSIENT_LOCAL durability, all the samples stored on the publisher history are sent automatically to the new subscriber.

 Now let's explain what is happening on Instance2 and Instance3.
-As you can see, the square subscriber history is filled rapidly, while the triangle subscriber one increases at the same speed as the orange triangle publisher sends the new samples.
-This is because samples of the orange triangle publisher history are removed faster than new ones are being sent, due to the lifespan QoS, while the red square publisher history samples are kept.
+As you can see, the square subscriber history is filled rapidly, while the triangle subscriber one is filled at the same speed as the orange triangle publisher sends new samples.
+This is because in the second case, samples in the orange triangle publisher history were removed by the Qos, and are no longer available to sent to the subscriber, while the red square publisher history samples were kept in the history.

 .. image:: test10_2.png
    :scale: 100 %